nanoflat/articles/cypress and other non-selenium e2e testing tools.md

 Main idea behind Cypress is that it bundles bunch of existing testing frameworks in one solution.
 So you have all of your mocks, stubs, assertions as one framework.

-Another thing that makes cypress stand-out is that it runs in same run-loop of your browser and not in remote session with some network wiring.
+Another thing that makes cypress stand-out is that it operates withing your application: its node.js server runs in same run-loop of your browser and not in remote session with some network wiring (like json wire protocol of Selenium or DevTools protocol of Puppeteer).
 So it has full control over your application, over traffic to it and can execute any off-browser actions, as it's node.js application.

 Cypress do not target to replace all of your unit-tests or integration tests frameworks, you still can do it in cypress as helpers.
 But main focus of cypress is e2e.

 Cypress tests are written in JS, you can also use typescript.

 Main reason why I choose cypress - it's incredible dev-friendly.
 I think that old days when you have devs throwing code/applications to QA and they manage quality and automation already long gone.
 The only way you can scale any test automation - is to involve developers from day 1.
 And for that, framework should be with dev-first mentality.

+### Architecture

+Cypress main parts are:
+- Runner - chrome app, glue between driver, reporter, server and extension
+- Driver - library that loads inside of your browser and execute commands in runtime
+- Extension - chrome extension
+- Server - nodeapp behind browser, responsible for all communication and external processes (reporters, plugins, other node processes)
+- Reporter - UI component for showing process and test results

 ### Installation